MinaSameh1/ts-generics-presentation/slides.md

 ## Example with nodejs pg

-PG has a type called QueryResult, which normally returns any, That any means we don't get to use typescript features.
+PG has a type called QueryResult, which by default returns any, That any means we don't get to use typescript features.
 ![query_any](/images/query_any.png)